-- 4.50 During the monitoring period 2019/20, no new ESPs were secured but are expected for the following planning applications that were submitted or under consideration during 2019/20: - 17/00599/FULL at Priddy's Hard (mixed use redevelopment scheme); - 19/00316/FULL at Land at Brockhurst Gate (4,404 sqm B1c/B2/B8); and - 19/00483/FULL at Former Police Station (88 flats and 274 sqm commercial floorspace). - 4.51 The following ESPs remain ongoing: - 15/00620/FULL at Royal Clarence Yard (55 dwellings); - 17/00592/DETS at Land at Former HMS Daedalus, Lee-on-the-Solent (employment-led mixed use scheme, including 200 dwellings for which the ESP applies); and - 15/00683/DETS at Royal Hospital Haslar (mixed use regeneration scheme, including 286 dwellings, 60 bed care home and 244 retirement units).
-For the latter there will be an ESP for each phase of the multi-year development and a revised one for the first phase was agreed with the developer during the monitoring period.

-Case study: Land at Former HMS Daedalus

-In terms of quantifying the local impact and social value of ESPs, currently the most significant ESP relates to the 200 dwellings at Land at Former HMS Daedalus being implemented by Wates Residential.
-The CBA ESP and related Wates' Community Investment Plan for the Daedalus Village scheme commenced in June 2018 and is scheduled to be completed in March 2021.
-The outcomes as at 1 April 2020 are:

-- → 11 work placements (target 16), including from Fareham College that delivers construction related traineeships and apprenticeships via its facility at Daedalus - → 101 new job starts onsite are Gosport residents and 303 are from PO postcodes. - → 11 construction careers (target 7), information and guidance related activities delivered or supported, engaging with 704 people; and - → 13,197 training weeks onsite (target 522) via Wates' Building Futures preemployment training programme and apprenticeships.

-According to Wates, the social value of this activity equates to

-- → £5,922,751 invested in training local people - → £11,417 invested in supporting education related projects - $\rightarrow$ £18,586,928 spend with local businesses, including £791,588 within 5 miles of Daedalus and £9,756,199 within 15 miles; and - → Wates employees volunteering on 7 community projects, equating to 594.5 hours of support; and the company has donated £31,000 to local community groups and events.
+- 4.33 During the monitoring period 2020/21 there were no qualifying planning applications submitted and no new ESPs secured.
+However active ESPS remained ongoing for the following developments: - Land at Former HMS Daedalus, Lee-on-the-Solent (employment-led mixed use scheme, including 200 dwellings for which the ESP applies); and - Royal Hospital Haslar (mixed use regeneration scheme, including 286 dwellings, 60 bed care home and 244 retirement units). - 4.34 In addition it is expected that new ESPs will be secured during 2021/22, including ones for the Addenbrooke Care Home development and redevelopment at Gosport Marina. - 4.35 In terms of quantifying the local impact and social value of these ESPs, currently the most significant is the one relating to the 200 dwellings at Land at Former HMS Daedalus implemented by Wates Residential.
+The CBA ESP and related Wates' Community Investment Plan for their Daedalus Village scheme commenced in June 2018 and was completed in June 2021.
+The outcomes included: - 17 work placements (target 16), including a number from Fareham College that delivers construction related traineeships and apprenticeships via its facility at Daedalus; - 101 new job starts onsite (target 16) are Gosport residents with 303 employees from PO postcodes; - 11 construction careers, information and guidance related activities (target 7) delivered or supported, engaging with 704 people; - 1,051 training week's onsite (target 522) via 14 apprentices and management trainees; - 22 residents completed the Wates 'Building Futures' pre-employment training programme and 6 completed its 'Construct a Career' programme; and - 839 young people were engaged with via educational projects. - 4.36 The social value of this activity equates to: - £531,749 invested in training local people - £11,564 invested in supporting education related projects - £11,709,765 spent within Gosport with 36% of the total contract value spent with local SMEs. - 4.37 Additional social value has also been generated by Wates employees volunteering on 7 community projects, equating to 600 hours of support; and the company has also donated over £73,934 to support local charities and community causes.